dschurai/toDo/README.md

 # FUTURE FEATURES

 - PHP: replace mysqli usage with PDO, prepared statements and whitelist
-- PHP/SQL: change access to DB (there must be a safer way than accessing the DB with PW in plain text)
 - JS: add some JavaScript (e.g. asking for confirmation when deleting a toDo etc.)
 - JS: change some materialize classes (e.g. color for the dropdowns)
+- PHP: use different method for passing data to edit.php, maybe use session/server (probably design tradeoff with materialize)
 - PHP: add a login functionality
-- PHP: use different method for passing data to edit.php, maybe use session/server
 - PHP/SQL: make multiple users possible
 - PHP/SQL: make multiple toDo-lists/categories per user possible
+- PHP/SQL: add "push to top" functionality (change order of todos' sorting)
 - PHP/SQL: find a better way to sort toDos when updated/be pushed to top
-- MATERIALIZE/CSS: try different design for "todo"-cards on main: card clickable instead of "edit button", checkbutton on the right side